Wajih-O/robotics-map-my-world/README.md

 sensed image an searching for the white pixels location.
 If a white ball exists in the image, a `process_image` C++ node requests a `ball_chaser/command_robot` service provided by another C++ node called `drive_bot` to drive the robot towards it.

-The robot is housed in a 14mx12m one floor flat.
+The robot is housed in a 14m x 12m one floor flat.

 # Robot and world (top) overview